duyet/monorepo/_posts/2023/06/fossil-data-platform-written-rust.md

 # The First Benchmark

-My first version took three months to rewrite has shown excellent performance even **without** optimization, the memory `.clone()` everywhere.
+My first version took three months to rewrite and has shown excellent performance even **without** optimization, the memory [`.clone()`](https://doc.rust-lang.org/std/clone/trait.Clone.html) everywhere.
 I conducted some benchmarks including `cargo bench` and transforming the real data files as well.

-Despite the lack of fine-tuning and potential areas for optimization, Rust demonstrated its inherent efficiency and ability to handle our data processing requirements effectively
+Despite the lack of fine-tuning and potential areas for optimization, Rust demonstrated its inherent efficiency and ability to handle our data processing requirements effectively:

 ![](/media/2023/06/fossil-data-platform-written-rust/bench-1.png)

+After comparing the two components in the real  environment, Rust processes messages faster and consumes more messages than Python.

 ![](/media/2023/06/fossil-data-platform-written-rust/bench-2.png)